 Home Loan Assistance Frequently Asked Questions

 Yes.
 When you call our specialists, be sure to ask the representative to evaluate both your first mortgage and your home equity loan or home equity line of credit.
-They will go over your financial information with you and compare it to all available loan assistance solutions.
-If you qualify, they can help you modify both your first mortgage and your home equity account.
+Your Customer Relationship Manager will go over your financial information with you and compare it to all available loan assistance solutions.
+If you qualify, we can help you modify both your first mortgage and your home equity account.

-Yes, you can.
-If you qualify, we will help you modify the home equity loan or home equity line of credit that you have with us.
-If you are having a financial hardship, we also recommend that you contact your first mortgage lender about modifying or refinancing that loan as well.
+Yes.
+If you qualify, we'll help you modify the home equity loan or home equity line of credit that you have with us.
+If you're facing a financial hardship, we also recommend that you contact your first mortgage servicer about modifying or refinancing that loan.

-Yes, but only through one of our own Bank of America programs.
-In order to modify your home equity loan or home equity line of credit through the government’s Home Affordable Second Lien Modification Program (2MP), you must first complete a modification of your first mortgage under the government's Home Affordable Modification Program (HAMP).
+Yes, but only through one of our own Bank of America programs that you may qualify for.
+In order to modify your home equity loan or home equity line of credit through the government’s Home Affordable Second Lien Modification Program, you must first complete a modification of your first mortgage under the government's Home Affordable Modification Program.

 Yes.
 Staying current on your payments is the best way to maintain your credit.
 If you enter into a modification, your credit may be negatively affected.
 Your loan will be reported as "paying under a partial payment plan" during the trial period, and as "modified" after the final modification agreement.
 In addition, if you’re behind on your payments when you start your trial period, your loan will continue to be reported as delinquent until it has been permanently modified, even if you're making your trial period payments.
 A modification is intended to enable you to keep your home, not repair your credit.

 Credit scores are determined by the credit bureaus and not controlled directly by Bank of America.
 Our commitment is to accurately report the status of all our customers.

 Please call us.
 If it's the right option for you, we’ll provide you with additional information and documents to initiate a short sale.